 RoboCup RoboCup Changes and Comments RC-8.3: For RoboCup, the following procedure is followed for kick-off: Procedure (for Kick-Off) • All players are in their own half of the field, with the exception of the robot taking the kick, which may be partially inside the opponent half of the field • The opponents of the team taking the kick-off must remain at least 3m away from the ball until the ball is in play. • The robot of the attacking team that is taking the kick is positioned at the ball. • The players of the team taking the kick-off other than the kicking robot must remain at least 2m from the ball until the ball is in play. • No robot, except the kicking robot, is allowed to touch the ball until the ball is in play. • The ball is stationary on the center mark. • The referee gives a signal. • A player of the team who was awarded the kick-off kicks the ball.
 Kicking the ball into its own half of the field is also allowed. • The robot taking the kick should either use its kicker or one of its sides to instantaneously kick (i.e., without dribbling or dragging) the ball such that it travels freely over a distance of at least 0.5m. • The ball is in play immediately after being kicked. • After the kick, the attacking team is only allowed to touch the ball a second time after it moved over a distance of at least 0.5m. • A goal may be scored only when the ball was touched by another player of the same team. • When 10 seconds have passed and the ball wasn't kicked by the attacking team, the defending team can approach the ball and score a goal directly, even without any contact between the ball and any other player.
 However, even after these 10 seconds, the attacking team can only score a valid goal after the ball has been touched by at least two of its players. • If a robot of the attacking team except the kicking robot approaches the ball before the ball is in play, the kick-off will be awarded to the other team.
+The above mentioned 2m and 3m refers to the radius of a circle centered on the ball.
+The robots must be completely out of each circle respectively, depending on its status (attacking or defending).
 The referee must restart the game within 10 seconds after game stops.
-RC-8.3.1: Positioning of Robots During kick off, robots must autonomously reposition themselves in any position on the field that is consistent with "RC-8.3" FIFA LAW27.
-NOTE: In national or regional competitions only, the local organizing committee may decide if, during kick-off, teams are allowed to manually re-position i the robots at the game restart points.
+RC-8.3.1: Positioning of Robots During kick off, robots must autonomously reposition themselves in any position on the field that is consistent with "RC-8.3" FIFA LAW28.
+NOTE: In national or regional competitions only, the local organizing committee may decide if, during kick-off, teams are allowed to manually re-position the robots at the game restart points.